 Past, Present and Future

 Each year, some 1,500 people leave the realm of digital screens and overflowing appointment calendars to travel up an unpaved mountain road deep in the Catskills.
-They arrive at DBZ to participate in week-long sesshin (intensive Zen retreats) or introductory weekends, or to attend ZSS Open Space programs with guest teachers offering yoga, shiatsu, reiki, environmental awareness, workshops in the Zen arts, 12-Step retreats, and healing and wellness weekends for those living with HIV/AIDS and their caregivers.
+They arrive at DBZ to participate in week-long sesshin (intensive Zen retreats) or introductory weekends, or to attend ZSS Open Space programs at the Beecher House with guest teachers offering yoga, shiatsu, reiki, environmental awareness, workshops in the Zen arts, 12-Step retreats, and healing and wellness weekends for those living with HIV/AIDS and their caregivers.

 The unique setting, the compassionate Open Space offerings, and the rigorous practice offered at DBZ motivate newcomers and seasoned ZSS members alike to return season after season.